 Use the technique above to convert latitude and longitude data to California Northings and Eastings.
 To convert Garmin, Magellan, or Lowrance GPS waypoints or tracks to California V state plane is even easier - just click Receive from GPS.
 ExpertGPS Pro automatically reprojects your GPS data into whatever coordinate format you select: California state plane, UTM, or lat/long.
 You can then export your reprojected data into a GIS in shapefile format, export a DXF for your CAD software, or copy and paste into Excel or a CSV file.

 Most handheld GPS receivers can't display California state plane coordinates natively.
 But if you've got an older Magellan GPS receiver that allows you to set up a User Grid (check your GPS manual for compatibility), you can use the settings for the California V Transverse Mercator projection listed below to trick your GPS into displaying California coordinates in meters.
 On Magellan GPS receivers, go to the SETUP screen, and then click COORD SYSTEM, PRIMARY, USER GRID.
 If you want to use US Survey Feet instead of Meters, click UNITS TO METERS CONV and enter 0.30480061.

 |Standard Parallel #2||35° 28'||35.47°|

 California V uses a Lambert Projection.

 ExpertGPS makes it easy to convert coordinates to and from lat/lon, UTM, California V, and other California state plane coordinate formats.
 In addition to batch coordinate conversion, ExpertGPS Pro is the perfect tool for combining data from your handheld GPS receiver with your GIS and CAD layers.
 Visualize all of your data over USGS topo maps, aerial photos, and your own site maps.
-Download your 30-day trial of ExpertGPS Pro now!
+Download your free trial of ExpertGPS Pro now!